OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 - `type` &ndash; One of the properties of the  JSON object parameter.
 Represents the type of a message; the types correspond to the values of the [Office.MailboxEnums.ItemNotificationMessageType](/javascript/api/outlook/office.mailboxenums.itemnotificationmessagetype) enumeration.
 Possible values are progress indicator, information message, or error message.
 In this example, `type` is an error message.
 - `message` &ndash; One of the properties of the JSON object parameter.
 In this example, `message` is the text of the notification message.

-To signal that the add-in has finished processing the `ItemSend` event triggered by the send operation, call the `event.completed({allowEvent:Boolean})` method.
-The `allowEvent` property is a Boolean.
+To signal that the add-in has finished processing the `ItemSend` event triggered by the send operation, call the [event.completed({allowEvent:Boolean})](/javascript/api/office/office.addincommands.event#office-office-addincommands-event-completed-member(1)) method.
+The [allowEvent](/javascript/api/office/office.addincommands.eventcompletedoptions#office-office-addincommands-eventcompletedoptions-allowevent-member) property is a Boolean.
 If set to `true`, send is allowed.
 If set to `false`, the email message is blocked from sending.

-> [!NOTE]
-> For more information, see [notificationMessages](/javascript/api/requirement-sets/outlook/preview-requirement-set/office.context.mailbox.item#properties) and [completed](/javascript/api/office/office.addincommands.event).

 ### `replaceAsync`, `removeAsync`, and `getAllAsync` methods